BEVERLEY DAVID THORNE (1924-2017)

 If you know of other Thorne houses, please contact us.

 1948 - The Ted ??
-House, Thorne's first house was built with college friend Donn Weaver, Berkeley or Walnut Creek CA area.
+House.
+Thorne's first house was built with college friend Donn Weaver, Berkeley or Walnut Creek CA area.
 According to Thorne in 2015, the project was while they were at University and the clients were friends of the Brubecks.
 Status unknown.
-Do you know where it is?

-1954 - The Dave and Iola Brubeck House, aka the Heartwood House, aka Brubeck West, 6630 Heartwood Drive, Oakland-Northwest Hills CA. Commissioned 1949.
+1954 - The Dave and Iola Brubeck House, aka the Heartwood House, aka Brubeck West, 6630 Heartwood Drive, Oakland CA. Commissioned in 1949.
 Built by Art Houvanitz.
-The result was so breathtaking that Ed Sullivan did a show featuring the Brubeck Quartet at the house.
+The result was so breathtaking that Ed Sullivan did a show featuring the Brubeck Quartet at the house, see video.
 Thorne and his wife Patricia lived there for three months during construction.
-Sold in 1994 to Christianne and Michael Cheney.
+Sold in 1974 to Christianne and Michael Cheney.
+For sale in 2023.

 1955 - The Eugene K. and Helen Lawlor House, 8410 Betty Lane, El Cerrito CA. Sold in 2010 to Rajesh Behl and Gayatri Chugh.

-1957 - The Ray D. Nichols House, 23 Sequoyah View Drive, Oakland CA. Upon opening, a helicopter landed on the roof, and it remained open to the paying public for months as a tourist attraction with proceeds going to charity.
+1957 - The Ray D. Nichols House, 23 Sequoyah View Drive, Oakland CA. Upon opening, a helicopter landed on the roof, and the house was open as a tourist attraction for several months with proceeds going to charity.
 Built by Ray D. Nichols.
 Sold in 1996 to Talibah Thura.
 Sold in 1999.
-Sold at some point to Augustus Moore, Jr. Has deteriorated.
+Sold to Augustus Moore Jr. Has deteriorated.
+Sold in 2021 to Ali Mused (Mas Fix n Flip LLC).
 Larger photos by Andrea Minton.
-For sale in 2017.

 1957 - The Rock Logan House, 15835 Skyline Boulevard, Oakland CA. Logan was an architect and part owner of the Oakland Raiders.
 Sold to Sarah L. Lawrence.
 Sold in 2002 to Leopold and Lottie Lynch.